Milenko95/task-management-app/README.md

 - login or reload Admin page to receive notifications for status changes (if any were made)
 - login or reload User page to receive notifications for new tasks assigned to current user (ex. user1)
 - User can only edit and delete tasks that he created and only update statuses on tasks assigned to him
 - Admin can edit and delete all tasks
+- If user is assigned a task with deadline on next day, he will receive notification every 5 seconds until status is changed to completed

 ## Technologies used